-2. Swing and Stem Phase starts when the body loses contact with Horse and the hands are the only point of contact

-Lowering Phase starts after the point of maximum elevation Landing Phase starts when touching the Horse with a leg
+1. 2.
+Energy Phase Swing and Stem Phase starts from seat backward starts when the body loses contact with Horse and the hands are the only point of contact; 3.
+Lowering Phase starts after the point of maximum elevation 4.
+Landing Phase starts when touching the Horse with a leg and ends in seat astride